 2004: BACnet Standard becomes worldwide as an ISO standard (ISO 16484-5)

-Startups are emerging with innovation solutions; OEMs are starting to invest; the market remains very nascent.
+Startups are emerging with innovative solutions; OEMs are starting to invest; the market remains very nascent.

 2022: launch of Efficiency AI, powered by Brainbox AI, to do predictive controls using artificial intelligence.